Skip to main content

 Adrienne Evans (Editor), Jamie Hakim (Editor), Jessica Ringrose (Editor), Amy Shields Dobson (Editor), Shaka McGlotten (Editor)

 Postdigital Intimacies presents a unique and timely collection of research into the complex interplay and entanglement between digital and analogue relationships.
-Set within the increasing normalisation of digital technology, cultures, AI, and algorithms, the volume explores the social, political, and cultural implications of intimacy in a blurry public-private.
-Contributions are informed by orientations towards intersectional feminist, queer, anti-racist, and postcolonial theories, and show how research can be part of creating affirmative, collective worlds that are more equitable and socially just.
-Through these lenses, contributors explore vibrant digitally mediated lives and sociality, from the vibey, emotional, and affective feelings of platform informed sensibilities – excitement, boredom, mental health, survival – to new activisms formed through digital belonging and a networked identity that responds to and resists marginality.
-Consideration is given to capacity for digital affordances to enable new forms of connection, community and solidarity, as well as harm, vulnerability, and risk through image-based abuse, and gendered and sexual violence, while the forms of digital surveillance, labour and platformed capitalism that shape the intimate relations created in kinship and domesticity are analysed.
-By addressing these relationalities as postdigital intimacies, the chapters offer fascinating insights and timely analyses of the intimate relations that emerge from our current cultural and postdigital condition.
+Set within the normalisation of digital technology, cultures, AI and algorithms, the book explores social, political and cultural implications of intimacy in a blurry public–private.
+Chapters are informed by intersectional feminist, queer, anti-racist and postcolonial theories, and show how research can be part of creating affirmative, collective worlds that are more equitable and socially just.
+Through these lenses, contributors uncover vibrant digitally mediated lives and sociality.
+They investigate the vibey, emotional and affective sensibilities evolving online – excitement, boredom, mental health, survival – and reveal new activisms formed through digital belonging and a networked identity that responds to and resists marginality.

 List of figures